AguaClara/String-Digester/TricklingFilter_Final_Report.md

 ## Abstract

-The objective for this semester were to identify problems with trickling filters in industry in parallel with efforts to develop robust kinematic models such to enable future wastewater subteams to employ novel trickling filter applications.
-This semester was expected to be driven primarily by literature research, but the team has begun construction for a benchtop experiment in preliminary hydraulic modeling through the filter media.
-The purpose of the team's benchtop experiments were to characterize the hydraulic behavior of a trickling filter and the flow of water through its packing media.
+The objective for this semester was identifying problems with trickling filters and determining possibly solutions.
+After an extensive literature review, two bench scale experiments were conducted.
+The first was to characterize the hydraulic behavior of a trickling filter and the flow of water through its packing media.
 The team used this information to identify the areas within the system with the greatest potential for improvements.
-For instance, large areas in the packing media where water did not flow were considered to be "dead volumes."
-These portions of the filter media were addressed in steering the focus for optimizing the surface area-to-volume ratios of the system to produce maximum utility in the system's treatment potential.
+From this information, the first prototype was built using strings to control flow paths and create a high surface area to volume ratio.
+Preliminary tests were conducted on the prototype to determine flow dispersion, residence time, and optimal string spacing.

 <div class="alert alert-block alert-danger">
 Revise first sentence.